 If this is your first time getting a Direct Loan, then it's a federal requirement for you to complete entrance counseling.
 This is a short assessment that checks you understand the responsibility you're taking on with the loan.

 Once your loan is activated, it'll be sent to your school account to pay any schooling costs, like tuition fees.
 If there's anything left over, it'll be paid directly to you.
 However, the loan must be spent on education costs!

 The main difference between a subsidized and unsubsidized loan is in the interest.
+The Department of Education states that you are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 Your loan type will also affect how much you can borrow.